mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/ui-design.md

 For more information, see the collection of [Atlas UI](https://docs.mendix.com/howto/front-end/atlas-ui/index) how-to's in the Mendix documentation.

-For [Native mobile apps](native-mobile-apps), the styling is based on JavaScript.
-More information about styling for native mobile apps can be found [here](https://docs.mendix.com/refguide/native-styling-refguide)
+For [native mobile apps](native-mobile-apps), the styling is based on JavaScript.
+For more information, see [Native Styling](https://docs.mendix.com/refguide/native-styling-refguide).

 ## 4 How Can I Create a Consistent User Experience Across My Apps?